 URL query parameters

 One of the coding practices that inadvertently exposes PII involves URL query parameters in e-commerce platforms and logistics APIs.
 E-commerce platforms usually require customers to log in to an account or choose a guest checkout option.
 Some online shopping websites use unique URLs that they send to the users through email or SMS which redirects them to the website where the order information can be accessed.

 The presumption that the combined use of a unique URL sent to an email address or phone number owned by the recipient sufficiently protects PII is problematic as this engenders a false sense of security.
-Our study shows that unauthorized parties can still retrieve a customer’s PII by directly accessing a URL without the need for further authentication.
+Our study shows that unauthorised parties can still retrieve a customer’s PII by directly accessing a URL without the need for further authentication.